antimo95/Impianti_di_Elaborazione_2023/README.md

 ![OS](https://img.shields.io/badge/OS-Linux%20%7C%20Windows-green)

 ## 📌 Project Overview
-This project explores **performance evaluation and reliability analysis** in computer systems, developed as part of the *Impianti di Elaborazione* course.
+This project explores **performance evaluation and reliability analysis** in computer systems.
 It is divided into multiple phases, each focusing on benchmarking, workload characterization, web server analysis, dependability, and regression.

 ---